You are here > Home > About TEFL

 Read More

-ITTO offers TEFL courses of the utmost quality through its partner school in San Jose, Costa Rica Shoulder to shoulder other TEFL courses fall short and simply do not count with the experience we do or can not offer all the extra features we do.
+ITTO offers courses of the utmost quality in San Jose, Costa Rica.
+Other programs fall short and simply do not count with the experience we do or can not offer all the extra features we do.

 Because Costa Rica is one of the most politically, socially, and economically stable countries in Latin America and counts with a great demand for English teachers and is strategically located to catapult from to any other country in Latin America after your graduation to teach EFL.